JinwooMcLee/ds-for-self-taught/_sources/intro.md

 **What you can get after reading this book are**
 * What to learn step-by-step to become a data scientist or analyst
 * What data science jobs there are on the market, and choose which to pursue
-* How to land your first job

 **What you won't get after reading this book are**
-* What to learn to become a data engineer (*I haven't worked as data engineer, so I cannot help you with that*)
+* What to learn to become a data engineer or machine learning engineer (*I haven't worked as a engineer position, so I cannot help you with that*)
 * All the knowledges needed for data scientist or analyst (*But I can indicate you good resources*)

 # Prerequisites
 Being able to read middle school level math equations.
 I tried not to write equations and codes as much as I can, but unfortunately I couldn't avoid to write some math equations at all.

-# Acknowledgement

 # Contribute
+Please feel free to ask questions and make suggestions.
+By clicking cat icon at the top right, you can open an issue.